 Communications (Dispatch Center)

-The San Jose State University Police Department Communications Center is staffed 24 hours a day, 365 days a year for the SJSU campus community and the contract colleges of Foothill/DeAnza Community College District Police Department and the California Maritime Academy Police Department.
+The San Jose State University Police Department Communications Center is staffed 24 hours a day, 365 days a year for the SJSU campus community and the contract colleges of Foothill/DeAnza Community College District Police Department and CSU East Bay Police Department.
 SJSUPD supports a culturally rich and diverse Campus and the Police Dispatcher, as an integral part of UPD, is a vital link between the Campus and the police officers in the field.

 The Communication Center utilizes a Computer Aided Dispatch (CAD) program as well as Intelligent (Phone) Work Stations (IWS).
 UPD Dispatchers answer emergency and routine calls and must be able to determine and dispatch the proper resources via the radio to ensure the safety of our campus community.
 Dispatchers are responsible for providing counter assistance, operating and monitoring numerous automated law enforcement and University systems, such as fire/burglar alarm systems and Blue Lights.
 Each of these duties requires prompt and efficient service.